yfu6/AWS-management-Learning/README.md

 # AWS-management-Learning
-Useing AWS for Deep Learning
+Using AWS for Deep Learning
+The record